-- a) A Master Servicing Agreement, signed by the benefiting major parties involved in development may be required to be submitted and approved by the City and the Region of Halton as a condition of zoning and or subdivision approval.
-Such an agreement shall be based on the findings of a Site Servicing Master Plan, the Comprehensive Storm Water Management Plan and any other studies deemed necessary by the City.
-Such agreement will ensure that the necessary approvals and the required contributions of funds and lands and commitments for infrastructure and public service facilities will be in place and operative prior to or, coincident with, occupancy and use of land, for the following:

-- (i) public service facilities, including public open spaces;
+- - (i) public service facilities, including public open spaces;

 - (ii) water;

-- (iii) waste water;
+- (iii) waste watersanitary sewers;

 - (iv) storm water management;

 - (v) road infrastructure and widenings; and

 - (vi) other utilities.

-- b) If difficulties or undue delays are encountered with respect to the preparation and/or signature of Master Site Servicing and/or Master Storm Water Management Agreements described in Subsection 12.1.19(2) a) of this Plan, the City may be requested to attempt to resolve such difficulties or delays.
+- b) If difficulties or undue delays are encountered with respect to the preparation and/or signature of Master Site Servicing and/or Master Storm Water Management Agreements described in Subsection 12.1.19.(2) a) of this Plan, the City may be requested to attempt to resolve such difficulties or delays.
 Where resolution of such problems is not deemed feasible by the City or is not possible even with the City's intervention, the City may approve alternative mechanisms to satisfy the intent of the applicable policy.

-12.1.21 STRATEGIC INVESTMENT AREAS
+12.1.2012.1.21 STRATEGIC INVESTMENT AREAS

-a) To establish an approach for addressing identified barriers or constraints to intensification or to facilitate population and employment growth in accordance with the City's strategic priorities.
+To establish an approach for addressing identified barriers or constraints to intensification or to facilitate population and employment growth in accordance with the City's strategic priorities.

-a) In cases where existing or planned infrastructure and public service capacity is deficient, the City, by resolution of Council, may identify one or more Strategic Investment Areas within the city.

-- b) Strategic Investment Areas may be identified within the Primary, Secondary or Employment Growth Areas identified in Schedule B-1: Growth Framework, of this Plan. - c) A Strategic Investment Area will be the focus for the use of innovative financial, economic development or planning tools available to the City in order to assist with overcoming identified barriers or constraints to intensification. - d) A Strategic Investment Area may include, but will not be limited to, the following tools: - (i) differential development charges; - (ii) Community Improvement Plans; - (iii) community benefits; - (iv) public/private infrastructure agreements, including front-ending agreements; - (v) area-specific plans; - (vi) City-initiated land acquisition/development; - (vii) City-initiated Official Plan and/or Zoning By-Law amendments; - (viii) community planning permit systems; and/or - (ix) economic development strategies.
+- a) In cases where existing or planned infrastructure and public service capacity is deficient, the City, by resolution of Council, may identify one or more Strategic Investment Areas within the city. - b) Strategic Investment Areas will-may be identified within the Primary, Secondary or Employment Growth Areas identified in Schedule B-1: Growth Framework, of this Plan. - c) A Strategic Investment Area will be the focus for the use of innovative financial, economic development or planning tools available to the City in order to assist with overcoming identified barriers or constraints to intensification. - d) A Strategic Investment Area may include, but will not be limited to, the following tools: - (i) differential development charges; - (ii) Community Improvement Plans; - (iii) community benefits;

+- (iv) public/private infrastructure agreements, including front-ending agreements; - (v) area-specific plans; - (vi) City-initiated land acquisition/development; - (vii) City-initiated Official Plan and/or Zoning By-Law amendments; - (viii) community planning permit systems; and/or - (ix) economic development strategies.